Curious about contracts for difference? We explain this popular derivative and guide you through the process of beginning to trade CFDs.

 Raw spread and commission accounts often offer tighter spreads but will also charge a commission to execute your trades.
 The extent to which the broker can narrow the spread depends on its network of liquidity providers, and the best brokers will have access to the same deep pools as banks or other financial institutions.

-Open your first CFD position
+5. Open your first CFD position

 If you’ve followed the steps above, this should feel almost anti-climactic.
 After all, you practised all of this with your demo account.
 In your excitement, avoid the risk of overtrading.
 There’s no need to deposit a large amount of money in your account or to bet your entire balance on your first position.

-Managing Risk in CFD Trading
+How To Manage Risk in CFD Trading?

+You can manage risk your risk in CFD trading by testing your strategy, hedging your position and using tools like stop-loss orders.
 It’s important to develop a risk management strategy that accurately reflects your financial situation, experience level and overall tolerance.
 In addition to hedging, you can also use stop-loss, take-profit and guaranteed stop-loss orders to control your exposure in volatile market conditions.

 If you’re using leverage to enlarge your positions, proceed with caution.
-Margin trading has enormous potential to increase your profits, but can also hand you catastrophic losses if you don’t take steps to protect yourself.
+Margin trading has enormous potential to increase your profits but can also hand you catastrophic losses if you don’t take steps to protect yourself.

 Key Learnings